MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/http-500-response-binarywrite.md

   > Response Buffer Limit Exceeded
   > Execution of the ASP page caused the Response Buffer to exceed its configured limit.

-Additionally, you might receive a message like the following one in the IIS log file:
+Additionally, you might receive a message that resembles the following one in the IIS log file:

 > ASP_0251_:_80004005|Response_Buffer_Limit_Exceeded